 - Anyone who has to keep saying they’re “agile” probably isn’t.

-Overall, I would say that the best presentations came from businesses who shared case studies of improvement.
+Overall, I would say that the best presentations were from businesses that were coming from a place of improvement.

 Any useful takeaways?

 One speaker shared their Post-it Note approach to project kick-off.
-Before a project or work cycle begins, everyone writes down what their role is (not their job title) and then everyone else writes what they need from that person.
+Before a project or work cycle begins, everyone writes down what their role is (NB not their job title) and then everyone else writes what they need from that person.
 It seemed like an excellent way to set the scene.